 Unfortunately, most vegetarian turkey substitutes are not gluten-free, which means a Tofurky (or similar) is not an option for your Thanksgiving centerpiece (which may not be a bad thing since many people don't want a Tofurky for Thanksgiving).
-Instead, try a fall-themed entree such as quinoa-stuffed acorn squash, sweet potato and quinoa pilaf bowl, or mushroom and sage risotto.
+Instead, try a fall-themed entree such as stuffed acorn squash, sweet potato and quinoa pilaf bowl, or mushroom and sage risotto.
 A vegan shepherd's pie with lentils or a lentil and rice vegetarian loaf are also hearty choices.
-Of course, anything pumpkin is welcome at the Thanksgiving table, such as vegetarian Thai pumpkin curry, vegan pumpkin risotto, or pumpkin and sage pasta sauce (serve it up with gluten-free pasta).
+Of course, anything pumpkin is welcome at the Thanksgiving table, such as vegetarian Thai pumpkin and sweet potato curry, vegan pumpkin risotto, or pumpkin and sage pasta sauce (serve it up with gluten-free pasta).

 Stuffing and Sides Recipes

 If you're skeptical that a gluten-free vegan stuffing is possible, think again.
 The bread in any stuffing recipe can be substituted with gluten-free bread, as in gluten-free cornbread stuffing, or swap out the bread for rice or quinoa like in a gluten-free rice and mushroom stuffing.
 To keep it vegetarian, eliminate any meats and use vegetable broth instead of chicken.
 If you are looking for alternative sides featuring a grain, an interesting pilaf is a great idea.
 Try a cranberry orange rice pilaf, wild rice and mushroom pilaf, or wild rice side dish with cheddar cheese.